Blayung/auto-tpahere/README.md

 # Auto Tpahere Mod

 ## What is this mod?
 This minecraft fabric mod allows you to send /tpahere command to all the players on the server with just one press of a key!
+**This mod currently supports 1.19.x version of minecraft.**

 ## How to compile this mod?
 1. Clone the repo: `git clone https://github.com/Blayung/auto-tpahere.git; cd auto-tpahere`